Fiza-102/BREAST-CANCER-DETECTION/README.md

 - [Installations](#installations)
 - [Results](#results)
 ## Overview
-This analysis aims to observe which features are most helpful in predicting malignant (cancerous) or benign (non-cancerous) and to see general trends that may aid us in model selection and hyper parameter selection.
+This analysis aims to observe which features are most helpful in predicting malignant or benign and to see general trends that may aid us in model selection and hyper parameter selection.
 The goal is to classify whether the breast cancer is benign or malignant.
 To achieve this i have used machine learning classification methods to fit a function that can predict the discrete class of new input.

 ## Dataset
 The dataset is collected from kaggle which has following Attribute Information: